openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 For the RPs, mechanisms to obtain Self-Issued OP metadata can be static or dynamic.
 A set of static metadata to be used with `openid:` as an `authorization_endpoint` is defined in this specification.
 If the RP knows the Self-Issued OP's Issuer Identifier, [OpenID.Discovery] or out-of-band mechanisms can be used to obtain a set of metadata including `authorization_endpoint` used to invoke a Self-Issued OP.
 Note that the RP may formulate a request that does not include `authorization_endpoint` if the End-user will be receiving the request with a Self-Issued OP application whose metadata the RP knows.

-Note: how to mention requests not targeted at any authorization_endpoint. given the logic above, they would have to have performed dynamic SIOP discovery.
+Note: How to mention requests not targeted at any authorization_endpoint. given the logic above, they would have to have performed dynamic SIOP discovery.

 ## Self-Issued OpenID Provider Invocation